Information needs

-The term information need is often understood as an individual or group's desire to locate and obtain information to satisfy a conscious or unconscious need.
-Rarely mentioned in general literature about needs, it is a common term in information science.
-According to Hjørland (1997) it is closely related to the concept of relevance: If something is relevant for a person in relation to a given task, we might say that the person needs the information for that task.
+In information science, library science, and information retrieval, an information need is person's gap in knowledge leading to a description of information they lack.
+It is closely related to relevance: if something is relevant for a person in relation to a given task, the person needs the information for that task.

 Information needs are related to, but distinct from information requirements.
 They are studied for: